Meta-Referential Games to Learn Compositional Learning Behaviours: Experiments

+Seeing that the multi-agent benchmark is out of reach to state-of-the-art cooperative MARL agents, we investigate a simplification along two axises.
+Firstly, we simplify to a single-agent RL problem by instantiating a fixed, rule-based agent as the speaker, which should remove any issues related to agents learning in parallel to coordinate.
+Secondly, we use the Posdis-Speaker agent, which should remove any issues related to the emergence of assumed-necessary compositional languages, which corresponds to the constructivity aspects of CLBs.
+These simplifications allow us to focus our investigation on the receptivity aspects of CLBs, which relates to the ability from the listener agent to acquire and leverage a newly-encountered compositional language at each episode.

-On the other hand, we expect that increasing $S$ would give the learning agents considerable number of observations to estimate the size of each gaussian distribution associated with each value of experience, thus relaxing the instantiated BP's complexity, firstly (Hypothesis 2.a).
-Also, we expect that increasing $S$ would provide the learning agent with a denser sampling (in order to fulfill Chaa-RSC) , and thus systematicity is therefore expected to increase as $S$ increases (Hypothesis 2.b).
+\textbf{Hypotheses.} We show in Appendix~\ref{sec:scs-vs-ohe} that the SCS representation instantiates a BP even when $O=1$.
+Thus, we suppose that when $O$ increases the BP's complexity increases, as the more object-centric samples there are, the greater the number of steps of relational responding are involved to estimate the size of each Gaussian distribution.
+Thus, it would stand to reason to expect the ZSCT accuracy to decrease when $O$ increases (Hyp.
+1).
+On the other hand, we would expect that increasing $S$ would provide the learning agent with a denser sampling (in order to fulfill Chaa-RSC (ii)) , and thus systematicity is expected to increase as $S$ increases (Hyp.
+2).
+Indeed, increasing $S$ is tantamount to increasing the number of opportunities given to the agents to estimate the size of each Gaussian distribution, thus relaxing the instantiated BP's complexity.

-We remark that the setting $O=1$ is similar to preventing a BP from being instantiated, thus recovering a setting similar to that of \cite{Chaabouni2020}, especially the larger $S$ is. \\

-Firstly, our results show a statistically significant distinction between when a BP is instantiated ($O>1$) and when it is not, especially as S increases.

-When there is no BP, despite the difference of settings between offline (in \citet{Chaabouni2020}) and online (here), we retrieve the same result that Chaa-RSC is a necessary condition for any systematicity.

-When a BP is indeed instantiated, our results seem to depict a more complex phenomenon than Hypotesis 2 was describing.
-Rather than a positively linear correlation between systematicity and $S$, it seems that there is an hysterisis relationship which finds its point of inflection when $S=2$ and decreases afterwards.
-We suspect that, as $S$ increases (and with it the length of one episode also increases), the memory of the LSTM-based learning agents might struggle to integrate information, leading to decreased performance when the test phase is finally reached.
-Thus, we leave it to subsequent work to investigate more efficient memory core module in the learning agent architectures.